 I am doing two workshops through PCC’s continuing education division in the winter term.

 These will be offered online, using Zoom and Mural (one of my favorite new tools).

 - Tools for Good Meeting Facilitation on four consecutive Tuesdays starting January 12th, from 7:00 to 8:30 p.m.
 The CRN is 16321 and the cost is $39.

 - Beyond Basics: More Tools for Experienced Meeting Facilitators on four consecutive Tuesdays starting February 16th, from 7:00 to 9:00 p.m.
 The CRN is 16325 and the cost is $49 plus the book, The Facilitator’s Guide to Participatory Decision-Making.

 I am offering training, coaching and facilitation online

 I am currently supporting organizations and individuals primarily online, using phone, Zoom, and Mural, a powerful and easy to use tool for visual collaboration.

-© Tasha Harmon, September 2020.
+© Tasha Harmon, December 2020.
 All rights reserved.